dmstern/html2biblatex/README.md

 html2bibtex-min-win.js
 ----------------------

-The JavaScript without whitespaces in string for better platform and encoding support.
+The JavaScript without whitespaces in string ("\n", "\t") for better platform and encoding support.

 url-text.js
 -----------